Automattic/custom-metadata/README.md

 For examples, please see the [custom_metadata_examples.php](https://github.com/jkudish/custom-metadata/blob/master/custom_metadata_examples.php) file included with the plugin.
 Add a constant to your wp-config.php called `CUSTOM_METADATA_MANAGER_DEBUG` with a value of `true` to see it in action:

 `define( 'CUSTOM_METADATA_MANAGER_DEBUG', true );`

-# TODOs

-Stuff we have planned for the future:

-* Ability Pass in attributes for built-in fields (e.g. class, data-*, etc.)
-* Additional field types (multi-select, multi-checkbox)
-* Autosave support for fields on post types
-* Client- and server-side validation support
-* Add groups and fields to Quick Edit

 # License